MicrosoftDocs/power-platform/power-platform/developer/cli/reference/solution.md

 #### `--activate-flows` `-af`

-Turn on workflows specified in the deployment settings file using a specified user
+Turn on Dynamics 365 workflow processes that are specified in the deployment settings file using a specified user

 This parameter requires no value.
 It is a switch.